HOLD.co

 Hiring for a Company That Doesn’t “Operate”

 No forklifts, no factory floor, no swarm of sales reps checking daily quotas—yet you still need great people.
-If your business model revolves around buying, building, and scaling other companies rather than producing widgets yourself, the recruiting puzzle looks different.
+If your business model revolves around buying, building, and scaling other companies rather than producing widgets yourself, the recruiting puzzle for a capital allocator looks different.

-Below is a practical, experience-soaked guide to hiring for a “non-operating” firm—whether you call it a hold.co, an entrepreneurial investment platform, or simply a group that grows value by investing capital, talent, and technology.
+Below is a practical, experience-soaked guide to hiring for a “non-operating” firm—whether you call it a hold.co, an entrepreneurial investment platform, or simply a group that grows value by investing capital, talent, and technology using a disciplined talent evaluation framework.

 What Does a “Non-Operating” Company Actually Do?

 Before posting the first job ad, nail down the story.
 A non-operating company is not “hands-off”; it’s “hands-selective.”
-You allocate capital, structure deals, create playbooks, and inject talent or tech where it matters.
+You allocate capital with investment discipline, structure deals, create playbooks, and inject talent or tech where it matters.
 Think of yourself as the architect overseeing several construction sites rather than the carpenter swinging the hammer on one house.
-Candidates need to grasp this vantage point early, or they’ll self-select out within weeks.
+Candidates considering a non-operating leadership role need to grasp this vantage point early, or they’ll self-select out within weeks.

 Why Traditional Hiring Playbooks Miss the Mark